techfolios/template-old/projects/project-4.md

 I learned a lot about c++ when creating this program, which is why I chose to include it.
 This was a hard program for me to write, even though there was no complex algorithms or hard concepts involved.
 It was hard for me because I did not have much previous knowledge about c++, and reading resources about this language online can be confusing at times.
 Writing this program made me appreciate having less features in c.
 I learned a lot about c++, but most importantly that it is not a language for me.

-You can see the code in my repository [Koby Villalobos's GitHub](https://github.com/koby-villalobos/pokemon).
+You can see the Orginization page here: [UHManoasList](https://uhmanoaslist.github.io/).